 - Cordilleran [49%], including the southern and central Rocky Mountains as well as the Cascade Mountains of the Pacific Northwest

 - Boreal [39%], similar to what one would find across Canada

 Glacier National Park is home to at least 1,132 species of vascular plants (those containing vessels that conduct water and nutrients).
-There are 20 different tree species, 93 woody shrubs or vines, 88 annual or biennial plant species, and 804 types of perennial herbs.
+There are 88 annual or biennial plant species and 804 types of perennial herbs.
 Included in these numbers are 127 non-native species.
-Besides vascular plants, the park also has at least 855 species of mosses and lichens.
-There are likely more than 200 species of fungi, but this group has not been as well-studied.
 Sixty-seven vascular and 42 non-vascular plant species found in Glacier Park are listed as "sensitive" by the State of Montana.